SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/configurable-screens/add-layout.md

 1. Open the Screen Designer.

-1. At the top, select a screen: Company, Contact, Sale, Project, Request, or Follow-up.
+1. At the top, select a screen or dialog to customize.

 1. [Select assignment method][4] (if not set): click the text next to **Assign layouts to**, and choose group or type.